wmk1/toll-road-blockchain-system/README.md

 You will complete this Truffle project.

-* Your code has to compile, test and be served from within the preconfigured Vagrant box we have made available to your cohort.
+* Your code has to compile, test and be served from within the preconfigured Vagrant box we have made available to your cohort's group on [Academy Git](https://git.academy.b9lab.com).
+You should also have received an email telling you about it.
 Do not run any version update on this box.
 * You need to upload it to your [Academy Git](https://git.academy.b9lab.com) exam repository, to which you should have received an email invitation.
 * To assist you with configuring your computer to access the repository, please follow [Gitlab's official documentation](https://docs.gitlab.com/ce/ssh/README.html).